 CINDY HARRIS | DIRECTOR

+Hi, my name is Cindy Harris.
 I am a freelance court reporter by profession, but pretty much all my spare time is spent on rescue matters.
-Though I have rescued many cats one way or the other throughout my adult life, I started following the dog rescue community on Facebook in 2012 and took on my first foster dog in that November.
+Though I have rescued many cats one way or the other throughout my adult life, I started following the dog rescue community on Facebook in 2012 and took on my first dog foster in that November.
 I was exclusively a cat owner, so this was a big change for my home!
 Though my cats don’t exactly LOVE the presence of dogs, they have been pretty tolerant overall.

 I was involved with one rescue during these past three years plus, trying to be involved much more than just fostering, by running adoption events, approving applications, and various other administrative duties.